Arthur-Gyulabyan/todo-app-2/.qlerify/readmodel-templates/readmodel-get-todo-by-id.md

 {{ SWAGGER_DOCUMENT }}

 ## Your task
-Update or create only the files required for the single read model in Current ReadModel Information, following all rules above.
+Update or create only the files required for the single read model in Current ReadModel Information, incorporating the business logic from the GWT scenarios and following all rules above.